rmitchellscott/Aviary/TRANSLATIONS.md

 1. **Browser locale**: Detected from `Accept-Language` header
 2. **Fallback**: Defaults to English if the detected language isn't supported
-3. **User preference**: Users can manually switch languages in the UI
+3. **User preference**: Users can manually switch languages in the UI, preference is stored in browser LocalStorage

 ## Implementation Details